Cooking On The Ranch

 Mexican Chorizo Soup Recpie.

 This Chorizo Soup is hearty, filling and perfect for when you need to warm up after a blustery cold day.
-Sopa Caldosa (Mexican Cabbage Soup) is delightful in flavor in in tangy tomato broth.
+Sopa Caldosa (Mexican Cabbage Soup) is delightful in flavor with a tangy tomato broth.
 Low carb and brimming with excitement, let’s take a look.

 And if you’re looking for more ways to use chorizo, some of our favorite recipes are Chorizo Cheese Stuffed Chicken Breast, and this recipe for Biscuits with Chorizo Gravy.